 “Good morning!
-My name is James Rode and I am delivering a speech on ‘Practical Application of Statistics.’
+My name is James Rode, and I am delivering a speech on ‘Practical Application of Statistics.’
 So, here is my first slide, which is…”

 People have become bored of these traditional weary intros.
 Why not try something cool and innovative?
-Most of the top influential speakers like those on TED talks have charming introductions to their speeches.
+Most of the top influential speakers, like those on TED talks, have charming introductions to their speeches.

 You can start your presentation by asking a question or citing a fact and figure that is related to the subject of interest.
-If your presentation encompasses the application of statistics, you can start by saying something like, “How many times you have logged into your Facebook account in the past 24 hours?”
+If your presentation encompasses the application of statistics, you can start by saying something like, “How many times have you logged into your Facebook account in the past 24 hours?”

 3. Kick Out Fear

 The worst enemy of your success is fear.
 The fear of failure, of people, and the fear of rejection.
-Leaders are the people of great valor.
-They won’t let failure get to the heart.
+Leaders are people of great valor.
+They won’t let failure get to their heart.
 Instead, they drive the innermost of the ebullience out and strike with a new strategy to achieve success.

 The woeful plight is letting in fear.
 Learning to control this predicament is important.
 Master the art of learning by reading daily.
 You’ll learn that fear is an ample enemy of your career.

 Some people are pretty good at commencing a mind-boggling presentation, but as they encroach upon their expedition, everything gets blurry.
 Your topic of presentation must be well-researched before you begin.

 It’s sometimes scary for the group or organization you represent if you have a weak grasp of the subject.
 Before you plunge into the competition, you must know the right details.